Cinema

 No hay anuncios

-It is not difficult to see in these suggestions a reflection of the prejudices that from Europe are projected towards Latin American cinema and that, as Mesa Soto himself has verified, condition the financing of a film.
-"In Latin America, interest in art is always limited to certain themes or certain ways of showing ourselves, and the artist has to adapt to them – admits the director–.
-A poet was my attempt to do something else, or at least to laugh at it a little: especially at myself, but also at what surrounds me.
+It is not difficult to see in these pieces of advice a reflection of the prejudices that from Europe are projected towards Latin American cinema and that, as Mesa Soto himself has verified, condition the financing of a film.
+"In Latin America, interest in art is always limited to certain themes or certain ways of showing ourselves, and the artist has to adapt – admits the director –.
+A poet was my attempt to do something else, or at least to laugh a little at it: above all at myself, but also at what surrounds me.
 There are films that touch on social and political themes that are very genuine, true.
-But there are artists who adopt certain themes as personal only because they can be financed.
-And I wanted to generate a reflection that would hopefully reach the project labs in Europe".
+But there are artists who take on certain themes as personal only because they can be financed.
+And I wanted to generate a reflection that would hopefully reach the project laboratories in Europe.

 Cargando